31 Jul How to take Mach1 Roadside Assistance Service Calls

 6) Service Summary & Notes

-From the “You Have Arrived” screen you can click on the blue button that says “Service Summary.”
+From the “You Have Arrived” screen you can click on the blue button that says “Checkout.”
 This is where you will enter the final dollar amount of the service.
 Touch the amount and you’ll be able to adjust the price based on the price window.
 You can also “add service item” by clicking the link in the top right corner.
 Just remember to make sure you’ve gotten the customer approval before completing any service work outside of the pre-negotiated price window.

 7) Invoice, Rating and Service Notes